At the moment, all capsules published on Code Ocean are verified to be computationally reproducible.

 Code Ocean's computational reproducibility checklist:

-/code pane, both for clarity for the reader, and also because when Code Ocean integrates version tracking, this will simplify the process of knowing what to track and how.
+/code folder, both for clarity for the reader, and also because this simplifies the process of tracking in Git in Code Ocean.
 Data also should not be downloaded during runtime, as URLs, as well as download syntax, are prone to change over time.

 - a title related to that of your paper;